Bli-AIk/LangGalMemes/README.md

 **LangGalMemes** is a modern gallery built with Vue 3 and Tailwind CSS.
 It hosts a collection of AI-generated (Nano Banana Pro) sticker packs featuring personified tech characters.

+I made this thing......
+Just for fun, but there's no denying that it's not easy to find high-quality and stylistically consistent "Tech-tan" memes on the internet.

-It solves the problem of finding high-quality, consistent "Tech-tan" memes by providing a centralized, searchable, and beautiful interface.
-Users can easily browse, preview, and download sticker packs for their favorite languages like **Rust-tan** and **Unity-chan**.
+Through this website, users can conveniently browse, preview, and download memes for their preferred programming languages or engines, such as **Rust-tan** and **Otori Kohaku** (Unity-chan).
 ## Features

 *   **Holographic 3D Cards**: Character cards with parallax tilt and holographic shine.